sponugupaty/sponugupaty.github.io/_posts/2020-04-18-Databases.md

 - RIGHT JOIN preserves the rows of the right table
 - OUTER JOIN preserves the rows in both the tables
 - SELF JOIN powerful way of letting rows get information from other parts of the table
+- Nested queries will need some practice and understanding of use cases

 ---